AsmaaMHadir/Predict-my-Math-Grade-/README.md

 ## 5. Contributing

 - Writing tests for the API could be a good exercise for you and an enhacement of the project!

+## 6. What's next/in progress?

+- In progress: Deployment with AmazonECR and Docker images.